htruon5/AWS_Comprehend/README.md

 The researchers evaluated the NER label quality of the dataset.
 They generated a small random sample of 400 sentences, and assessed the accuracy of NER gold labels, which was measured at 94% accuracy for the english dataset (Malmasi et al., 2022).

 ### Data Preprocessing
+There are two parts in dataset preprocessing: Data Extraction and New Categories Creation.
+In Data Extraction, we select samples related to titles of creative works and reformat the data.
+Our selected data has 16778 sentences.
+In New Categories Creation, we manipulate and transform the titles in dataset to new categories: Capitalized vs. Lowercase, Conventional vs. Unconventional, Correct vs. Misspelled and Popular vs. Unpopular.

 ## Data Analysis and Visualization